markhuot/twigd/README.md

 * **Twig** is a modern template engine for PHP.
-* **twig** is a command line watcher for Twig that converts a directory of Twig files into rendered HTML files.
+* **twig** is a command line tool which monitors a directory of Twig files and converts them into rendered HTML files.

 It is invoked like so: